uktrade/iigb-beta-content/content/beta/industries/financial-services/sub-sectors/fintech/sections/support-and-incentives/en_IN.md

 The government also has up to 50 billion GBP available to support finance and insurance for   supplies from within the UK to buyers outside the UK.
 This support takes the form of guarantees, insurance and loans issued by its export credit agency, [UK Export Finance](https://www.gov.uk/government/organisations/uk-export-finance).

+### Help for Indian tech start-ups to launch in the UK
+India's best new tech firms can get help to launch in the UK through the UK-India tech rocketship awards.

+Award winners will be offered access to financial support and advice from UK business experts to help them launch in the UK and grow internationally.

+You can [apply](https://www.events.trade.gov.uk/tech-rocketship-awards-2017) if your company has been operating in India, was set up in or after 2000 and has 30 or more employees.